Call 911 if you or someone you know is in immediate danger.

 - You may want to keep the abuse private.
 But when people outside your home know about the abuse they can help keep you, your children and your pets safe.

-- The Family Violence Information Line can help with your safety plan and other supports to leave an abusive situation.
-Call them 24/7 at 310-1818 to get help anonymously in more than 170 languages.
+- The Family Violence Info Line can help with your safety plan and other supports to leave an abusive situation.
+Call or chat with them 24/7 at 310-1818 to get help anonymously in more than 170 languages.
 Or, find other supports and resources to meet your needs.

 Plan your exit strategy

 - Decide where you and your children can go if you need to leave in a hurry.
 Be careful about going to the home of a friend or relative where your abuser will think to look.
 That could be dangerous for everyone involved.
 Consider an emergency shelter near you.

 - If you do plan to go to someone’s home, arrange this ahead of time.
 That way if you arrive with no notice, they will know to let you in, lock the doors and ask questions later.

 - Figure out where pets will stay.
 Alberta SPCA’s pet safekeeping program can help.

 - Look for safe places that are open 24 hours where you can be safe while you call for help.